 Sagrada Família, on its full name Basílica i Temple Expiatori de la Sagrada Família (Basilica and Expiatory Church of the Holy Family), is considered by the critic Paul Goldberger "the most extraordinary personal interpretation of Gothic architecture since the Middle Ages".
 The idea of building this church was launched by an pious organization whose sole purpose was to stop de-Christianization of the Barcelonese.
 The organization bought in 1877 a land in the new Eixample district and entrusted the project to the architect Francisco de Paula del Villar, who offered to draw for free plans for the magnificent temple.

-Etichete: Antoni Gaudí, Europa stamps 2010 - Children's books, Places of worship, SPAIN, SPAIN (Catalonia), stamps (complete series), UNESCO World Heritage Sites, Unusual modern architecture
+Etichete: Antoni Gaudí, Europa stamps 2010 - Children's books, Places I have been, Places of worship, SPAIN, SPAIN (Catalonia), stamps (complete series), UNESCO World Heritage Sites, Unusual modern architecture

 April 22, 2012

 On 15 April 1912 the passenger liner RMS Titanic sank in the North Atlantic Ocean after colliding with an iceberg during her maiden voyage from Southampton (UK) to New York City (US).
 Probably because she was the largest ship afloat at that time (and also the most luxurious), the voyage during which she sank was the maiden voyage, number of victims was enormous (1514 from a total of 2,223), and among the dead were some of the wealthiest people in the world, disaster has been highly publicized both then and later, Titanic becoming one of the legends of the modern era.

 April 20, 2012